BandiVarshini/Log-Analysis/README.md

   On which days did more than 1% of requests lead to errors?`

  ## Software Requirements
- > `python3` - It is a general-purpose interpreted, interactive, object-oriented, and high-level programming language.
+  `python3` - It is a general-purpose interpreted, interactive, object-oriented, and high-level programming language.
- > `Git-Bash` - Git is a distributed version-control system for tracking changes in source code.
+ `Git-Bash` - Git is a distributed version-control system for tracking changes in source code.
- > `Virtual-Box` - Oracle VM VirtualBox is a free and open-source hosted hypervisor.
+  `Virtual-Box` - Oracle VM VirtualBox is a free and open-source hosted hypervisor.
- > `Vagrant` - It is an open-source softwarw product for building and maintaining portable virtual software development environmeants.
+  `Vagrant` - It is an open-source softwarw product for building and maintaining portable virtual software development environmeants.
- > `PostgreSQL` - It is an object-relational database system that uses and extendds the SQL language combined with many features that safely.
+  `PostgreSQL` - It is an object-relational database system that uses and extendds the SQL language combined with many features that safely.
- > `Any Editor` - Like (Sublime text, Notepad, Notepad++, Visual Studio)
+  `Any Editor` - Like (Sublime text, Notepad, Notepad++, Visual Studio)

+## There are few links

 ## Donwload Links